All articles published in the November 2012 issue.

 A brief but important overview on the forthcoming changes to the way in which UK employers will need to report Pay as You Earn (PAYE) details to HM Revenue & Customs.
 From April 2013 there will be a new way to report PAYE in real time: Real Time Information (RTI).

-One of the most common structural elements, these are normally found in residential properties, but also in medium-sized commercial developments.
-This note explains the principles behind their design and provides a worked example.
+This note explains the principles behind the design of timber floor joists and provides a worked example.
 In accordance with BS EN 1995-1-1 Eurocode 5: Design of Timber Structures – Part 1-1: General – Common rules and rules for buildings.

 When designing foundations (from a simple pad footing to a pile cap) there is a need to determine the soil's bearing capacity.
 This note explains the principles of how this is determined, and how it impacts on foundation design.